chirag-2641/weather_app/README.md

 # weather_app
-i used weather to retrive data
+i used weather api to retrive data